rba100/RedGate.Ipc/README.md

 When a client attempts to invoke a method on `ITestInterface`, the framework will create a proxy for `ICallback` which the server can use to initiate communications and push things to the client asynchonously.

+### Remarks

-Note: Whilst client-side proxies will attempt to reconnect after failure, server-side callback proxies are scoped to a single connection, which is guarenteed to be the same connection that invokes the service delegate made in the factory invocation.
+Server-side callback proxies are scoped to a single connection, which is guarenteed to be the same connection routed to the service delegate the consumer returns in the factory.
+When the client disconnects, the proxy with throw `ChannelFaultedException` when a method is called.

+The behaviour on the client side differs in that both the proxy and the supplied callback are re-used accross reconnections.

 ## Exceptions